Improve Assisted Living Facilities with Motorized Blinds

 Blinds are an integral part of almost any establishment.
 Whether that’s a commercial business or someone’s home, they’re relevant.
 It’s an important convenience to be able to cover windows.
 That’s not just to keep unwanted sunlight out, but for privacy too.
 Keeping out prying eyes is one of the most important features blinds have to offer and the main reason they’re used everywhere.
 From high-rise office buildings to assisted living facilities, blinds are a necessity.
 But how about motorized blinds?

 Speaking of assisted living facilities, they actually have a unique need that many buildings don’t have.
 That need is accessibility.
+For example, they need proper stair handrails and other accessibility measures.
 When one begins to get up there in years, the ability to reach up and open blinds can diminish.
 This is especially true if reaching over a couch or other furnishing to get to the blinds cord.
 Eventually, night falls and it becomes necessary to close them again.
-If they’re left open while they lights are on, your windows will turn your living room into a display case for everyone outside to see into.
+If they’re left open while the lights are on, your windows will turn your living room into a display case for everyone outside to see into.

 For those who have a hard time opening and closing their blinds, there’s a fantastic solution: motorized blinds.
 Motorizing your blinds allows you to open and close them without even having to leave your seat.
 Just tapping a button on your smartphone or tablet will allow you to uncover or recover your windows.
 This is a necessity for those in wheelchairs or who struggle with mobility.